-With more than 730,000 coronavirus cases in the United States, and life changing as we know it in just about every state, you’re likely to start really thinking about your life.
+With more than 82 million coronavirus cases in the United States, and life-changing as we know it in just about every state, you’re likely to start really thinking about your life.
 What changes do you need to make?
 What precautions do you have in place should the worst occur?

 As you frantically navigate your financial situation, give careful thought to your life insurance.
 If you have it, great, you probably have nothing to worry about.
 If you don’t, you may have some hurdles to jump.